Name: Susan A. Taylor, PhD, MSW

 Mailing Address: Division of Social Work, California State University Sacramento, 6000 J Street, Sacramento, CA. 95819-6090

-Her career long interests in the intersection of law and policy, with social epidemiology and health, has contributed to Dr. Taylor’s current interprofessional research and scholarship in environmental health.
-Eight years of embedded field research with Veterinary Science in ocean, estuarial, and coastal environments, along with a collaboration with UC Davis Medical School, has provided a broad and integrative global health perspective.
+Her career long interest in the intersection of law and policy, with social epidemiology and health, has contributed to Dr. Taylor’s current interprofessional research and scholarship in social and health determinants, environmental health, climate adaptation and/or migration, and emerging zoonotic disease.
+Eight years of embedded field research in Veterinary Science within ocean, estuarial, and coastal ecosystems, along with a collaboration with University of California- Davis Medical School, has provided a broad and integrative global public health perspective that is informed by overall ecosystem health and multispecies vulnerability.

 Over the course of her career, Dr. Taylor has served both as an administrator and clinician at numerous health and human service agencies; developing and implementing issue and population specific programming.
-She has also consulted with State and local governments, as well as non-profits in areas of health & mental health, child welfare, juvenile delinquency, community-based schools, low income housing, homelessness, disaster management, HIV programming, and mental health workforce development.
+She has consulted with State and local governments, as well as non-profits on issues of social and health equity specifically in arenas such as health & mental health, child welfare, juvenile delinquency, community-based schools, housing vulnerability, disaster management, HIV programming, and mental health workforce development.
 Dr. Taylor has facilitated community and organizational strategic and large system planning, held membership on numerous non-profit Boards, and received appointments to numerous governmental Commissions.
 She has been interviewed by US News and World Reports, the Tampa Sun Times, the Saint Louis Post Dispatch, the Baltimore Sun, and local affiliates of CBS, NBC, and ABC News.
-She was part of a collaborative that received a United States Conference of Mayors Award highlighting successful interventions with homeless populations.
+She was part of a collaborative that received a United States Conference of Mayors Award highlighting successful interventions with economically and socially vulnerable populations.

-Much of Dr. Taylor’s research funding has been for applied research.
-She has been a Principle Investigator and/or Program Coordinator on grant awards totaling over four million dollars.
-Areas of study have supported training and/or research in mental health, suicide prevention, truancy reduction, AIDS education, dementia, health and homelessness, community policing, as well as distance learning for indigenous communities.
-Funding awards have been through State and local governments, university internal grants, and the Ford Foundation.
+Much of Dr. Taylor’s research funding has been for applied research in social epidemiology and health.
+She has been a Principle Investigator and/or Program Coordinator on grant awards totaling several million dollars.
+Areas of research have supported training and/or research in mental health and suicide prevention, truancy reduction, AIDS education and prevention, late onset dementia, health equity and homelessness, community policing, as well as distance learning with indigenous communities.
+Funding awards have been through the Ford Foundation, State and local governments, and university internal grants.

 Dr. Taylor has a strong commitment to supporting interprofessional student learning in health, science, and policy settings.
 She coordinated a graduate mental health stipend and training program for seven years in the Division of Social Work, and campus-wide suicide prevention training for four years, receiving a “Mental Health Champion” recognition from Sacramento County Behavioral Health.
 She has also supervised students in numerous governmental and non-profit organizations; developing and at times supervising student internships at the California legislature, within the California Executive branch, the California Women’s Commission, the Colorado State legislature, and the National Conference of State Legislatures.
 Dr. Taylor has provided interprofessional supervision in medical education at UC Davis Medical School, proctored Masters in Public Health field research, as well as provided project specific supervision at marine research and rehabilitation facilities in the United States.